rogino/COSCNotes/SENG365/Exam Notes.md

 W3C WebDriver:

-- Interface to manipulate DOM and control behaviour of the user agent
+- Interface to manipulate DOM and control behavior of the user agent
 - Platform- and language-agnostic

 Selenium-WebDriver: